-When a Texas LLC is no longer needed or wanted, the business owners must dissolve it.
-This process can be complex, which is why we have created this comprehensive guide.
+When an LLC is no longer needed or wanted, the business owners have the option to dissolve it.

 LLC members should meet and discuss the dissolution of the domestic entity before taking any further action.

 In our case, the LLC manager notified all the members of the dissolution and held a final meeting where a majority vote was cast to agree on the Texas LLC dissolution.

 Your LLC operating agreement will state the specific steps that must be followed to dissolve your LLC.